3901-5-09 Agent licensing and appointments.

 (4) If the resident business entity ceases to exist as a corporate or other legal entity, its agent license shall be subject to revocation.

-(5) A business entity agent must report any change in its name, address, email address, licensed agents, officers, directors, and members or owners with 10% or more voting interest in the licensed entity to the department within 30 days of such change.
+(5) A business entity agent must report any change in its name, address, email address, licensed agents, officers, directors, and members or owners with ten per cent or more voting interest in the licensed entity to the superintendent within thirty days of such change.

 (1) A business entity domiciled in another state or whose principal place of business is in another state may be licensed as an insurance agent in this state if it satisfies all of the following conditions:

-(b) Comply with the provisions of section 3905.07 of the Revised Code.
+(b) Complies with the provisions of section 3905.07 of the Revised Code;

 (2) Upon satisfying the requirements of this rule, a nonresident business entity license shall be issued to the applicant granting the applicant the same scope of authority as the applicant has under the license issued by the applicant’s home state.

-(3) A nonresident business entity agent license shall be deemed issued on the date it is processed and approved by the department.
+(3) A nonresident business entity agent license shall be deemed issued on the date and the application is approved by the superintendent.

 (4) A nonresident business entity agent must maintain at least one individual insurance agent licensed in Ohio who will be responsible for the business entity’s compliance with the insurance laws of this state.
 Failure to maintain an Ohio licensed agent is grounds for revocation of the business entity’s license.